deepak-singh5219/Business-Website-Landing-Page/Readme.md

   - Learnt the `Flexbox model` for advanced layout.
   - Learn the `Grid model` for advanced layout.
   - Making the UI beautiful using CSS concepts.
+  - Use of media queries to make websites responsive.

 # Languages Used:
  ### HTML and CSS